ismail-fathi/vuejs-project-scaffold/README.md

 ## Project Setup

-Once you clone the projec, change:
+Once you clone the project, change:

 - The project folder
 - The package name in `package.json`